Juan-VC-gh/Hackintosh-macOS-Dell-G7-7588/README.md

 ### Set CFG-Lock to 0x00

-Place the `modGRUBShell.efi` in the `EFI` folder, it is a good idea to create the `modGRUBShell` folder and place it inside, create a boot entry for the file (if using `rEFInd` it will show you a new boot entry of the modified GRUB shell) otherwise with only `OpenCore` you will need to manually create a new boot entry for it or create it directly from the UEFI menu.
+We now need to launch the shell that will allow to change the `CFG Lock` value. `modGRUBShell.efi` (the shell we need to launch) is included as an OpenCore tool so no need to create a boot entry for it, reboot to OpenCore menu and select `modGRUBShell.efi`.

-Reboot and boot to the GRUB Shell.
 When ready to input commands type `setup_var 0x5BD 0x00` and press return.
 For any other laptop model, replace `0x5BD` with your motherboard specific offset.

 The output should